 Original Medicare is a national health insurance program for the Elderly and for the permanently disabled.
-Medicare was signed into law in the
+Medicare was signed into law in the ’60s by Lyndon Johnson and has changed very little over the decades.
+The Centers for Medicare and Medicaid Services(CMS) runs the Medicare program and administers claims and benefits.

 Medicare functions and is structured very similarly to private health insurance and is based on a national fee-for-service framework.
 This means original Medicare has a negotiable fee schedule they update on an annual basis with the provider community and varies based on the region of the country in which you live.
 Original Medicare works in every state in the nation including Hawaii and Alaska, making it truly national in scope versus private insurance plans that normally have a regional or geographic framework.